w3c/wai-easy-checks/content/color-contrast.md

 ### Quick check

-Click on the link below:
+Click on the button below:

 {::nomarkdown}
 <p>